-Recognizing that the functions introduced in this document are new and may not yet be comprehensively covered by conventional prescriptive requirements and regulations, the framework is supported by Verification and Validation principles laid out in the ABS Guidance Notes on Qualifying New Technologies and the ABS Guidance Notes on Review and Approval of Novel Concepts.
+Recognizing that the functions introduced in this document are new and may not yet be comprehensively covered by conventional prescriptive requirements and regulations, the framework is supported by Verification and Validation principles laid out in the ABS Rules for Alternative Arrangements, Novel Concepts and New Technologies (Part 1D).

-2.5 Foundational Requirements
+2.5 Foundational Requirements (1 October 2024)

 The technologies utilized for autonomous and remote control functions will be highly reliant on connectivity, data and software.
-Underpinning the framework are the foundational requirements established in the ABS Rules, ABS Guide for Smart Functions for Marine Vessels and Offshore Units, ABS Guide for Integrated Software Quality Management (ISQM), and the CyberSafety, Data Integrity and Software series of publications.
+Underpinning the framework are the foundational requirements established in Sections 4-9-3, 4-9-13 and 4-9-14 of the ABS Marine Vessel Rules.